 The focus of the program is on oral health and biomedical research and teaching.
-The program's scope encompasses studies of fundamental biological phenomena related to the development, structure, and function of the craniofacial region and the development of new therapies, biomaterials, and diagnostic tools for the treatment of diseases and disorders in the craniofacial area with the aim of improving health and well-being.
-Currently, faculty in the Department of Oral Biology are focused on two areas of research concentration (ARCOs): craniofacial regeneration and craniofacial genetics.
-These form the basis of graduate training in this program.
+The program's scope encompasses studies of fundamental biological phenomena related to the development, structure and function of the craniofacial region, and the development of new therapies, biomaterials and diagnostic tools for the treatment of diseases and disorders in the craniofacial area.
+Currently, faculty in the Department of Oral Biology are focused on two areas of research concentration (ARCOs): craniofacial regeneration and craniofacial and dental genetics.
+These form the bases of graduate training in this program.